 Four teams of laypersons rotate on a weekly schedule to maintain the ceremonial objects and elements of worship, including preparation of the sanctuary, and creation of floral arrangements.

-Daily Offices Daily, Tuesday-Friday, 8:45am, Chancel Ken Westrick & Rick Harrison Smith, Ministry Heads
+Daily Offices Tuesday and Thursday, 8:45am, Chancel Ken Westrick & Rick Harrison Smith, Ministry Heads

 The ancient monastic tradition of beginning the day in prayer is observed at All Saints.
 All are welcome to join us in prayer, and training is available for those who wish to help lead these simple services.